prometheusresearch/baseline-codebase/src/rex.deploy/test/test_table.rst

     ... """)
     Traceback (most recent call last):
       ...
-    Error: Cannot delete a table with links onto it: individual
+    Error: Cannot delete a table with links into it: individual
     While deploying:
         "<byte string>", line 4